openethereum/openethereum.github.io/Labelling.md

 - ![F7-footprint](http://i.imgur.com/lE1ESzo.png) An enhancement to provide a smaller (system load, memory, network or disk) footprint.
 - ![F7-optimisation](http://i.imgur.com/DNym8en.png) An enhancement to provide better overall performance in terms of time-to-completion for a task.
 - ![F8-enhancement](http://i.imgur.com/ziRfEiW.png) An additional feature.
+- `F9-meta` A specific issue for grouping tasks or bugs of a specific category.
 - ![F9-release](http://i.imgur.com/zl4BiqW.png) A specific release.
 All such issues should be templated on [1387](https://github.com/paritytech/parity/issues/1387).

 ### 'M' group